0install/docs/docs/tools/0compile/index.md

 Since Zero Install keeps every package in its own directory, this doesn't work.
 Therefore, 0compile searches for such broken links, searches for a matching target, and creates a fixed link in a temporary directory, added to `LD_LIBRARY_PATH`.
 This makes it easy to depend on unmodified `-devel` packages which were designed for non-Zero Install systems.

+!!! note
-Note: a "pure" Zero Install library wouldn't need to include the version number in the library filename, so no symlink would be needed.
+    A "pure" Zero Install library wouldn't need to include the version number in the library filename, so no symlink would be needed.
 If you did want to include the number in the filename, the symlink to it would go in the runtime package, not the `-dev`el package.

 ## Build dependencies with lib64 directories